mjpoulsen/aufgabenjager/node/README.md

 ## Todo

+- Add a display sequence column to `lists` schema
-- Add a DONE list to board 1 (use beekeeper studio)
+- Add a display sequence column to `tasks` schema
 - Ensure new boards always have a default list and a DONE list
 - Add the following APIs
   - GET Board by ID with its Lists and each List's Tasks